jjnether/obsidian_backup/jnetherton/DA/Active Orders/114822 - Camp Humphreys.md

 - 1) FAT contents

 1-1) According to the FAT report, section 5 - Overcurrent Protection, Additional note, “the VI control settings for way 2 and 3 were invalid and should be updated.”
+- I think Woody provided updated settings, but we didn't see them before the FAT?
+We didn't test against them, but I don't remember if I updated them before shipping or not.
+I can create a .VI file for them to upload proper settings themselves.

     What is indicates this information?